Optimal virulence

 Optimal virulence is a concept relating to the ecology of hosts and parasites.
 One definition of virulence is the host's parasite-induced loss of fitness.
 The parasite's fitness is determined by its success in transmitting offspring to other hosts.
 For about 100 years, the consensus was that virulence decreased and parasitic relationships evolved toward symbiosis.
 This was even called the law of declining virulence despite being a hypothesis, not even a theory.
 It has been challenged since the 1980s and has been disproved.

 A pathogen that is too restrained will lose out in competition to a more aggressive strain that diverts more host resources to its own reproduction.
 However, the host, being the parasite's resource and habitat in a way, suffers from this higher virulence.
 This might induce faster host death, and act against the parasite's fitness by reducing probability to encounter another host (killing the host too fast to allow for transmission).
 Thus, there is a natural force providing pressure on the parasite to "self-limit" virulence.

 The idea is, then, that there exists an equilibrium point of virulence, where parasite's fitness is highest.
 Any movement on the virulence axis, towards higher or lower virulence, will result in lower fitness for the parasite, and thus will be selected against.

 Mode of transmission

-According to evolutionary medicine, virulence increases with horizontal transmission (between non-relatives) and decreases with vertical transmission (from parent to child).